housecurve/housecurve.github.io/README.md

 ### How does HouseCurve work?

 HouseCurve measures in-room frequency response by listening to your audio system play a sine sweep.
-Measurements are displayed on top of the reference curve, making it easy to see where your system needs adjustment.
+Measurements are displayed on top of a target curve, making it easy to see where your system needs adjustment.
 Multiple measurements are averaged to fully capture how the system sounds in the listening area.
-With small changes and repeat measurements, you can tune your system to the reference curve.
+With small changes and repeat measurements, you can tune your system to the target curve.

 HouseCurve can help with home and car [audio system tuning](/TUNING.md), from speaker placement and [equalizer settings](/TUNING.md#apply-equalization) to [subwoofer time alignment](/TUNING.md#time-align-speakers) and room treatments.